Musculoskeletal and Sports Physiotherapy for Winchester & Hampshire

 Shoulder pain is very common but is most often felt in the upper arm rather than in the joint itself.
 Pain from whatever source in the shoulder begins to alter the natural movement patterns and complex balance of muscles that exists here.
 This is often difficult to identify oneself and requires professional help in overcoming treatment may follow more than one direction.

-• some form of anti-inflammatory tablet. this may be prescribed by your doctor, or you can buy several different types over the counter at the chemist.
+The following are some of the commonest employed.- some form of anti-inflammatory tablet. this may be prescribed by your doctor, or you can buy several different types over the counter at the chemist.
 Nurofen is probably the most common, this is a proprietary name for Ibuprofen.

-• injection of some cortisone into or around the shoulder joint.
+- injection of some cortisone into or around the shoulder joint.

-• physiotherapy to concentrate of mobility, stability and correct of pattern of muscle recruitment.
+- physiotherapy to concentrate of mobility, stability and correct of pattern of muscle recruitment.

-The tissues most commonly involved are:-
+The tissues most commonly involved are:-- tendons.

-• ligaments.
+- ligaments.

-• capsule.
+- capsule.

 It is not uncommon for the neck to be involved in shoulder pain.
 It can be the major cause or a sequele to shoulder problems.
 Head posture will definitely affect the shoulder as many muscles and nerves travel between these two areas.
 A physiotherapist will show you good ergonomic postures and exercises to help maintain them.